JohanDegraeve/PCBackupUI/README.md

 - Browse through the list of bacups, sorted by date and time and select the backupfolder
 - Then browse through the folderstructure and select the folder to restore.
 You can only select folders, not individual files.
 The files are listed but not individually selectable.
 - Define the path where to restore to

+# Search
+Search allows to find 1, 2 or 3 strings (texts) in the file or folder names.
+A csv file is generated (',' is used as delimiter) with the search results.
+You can specify the start and search date of the backups to search in.
+It will give the latest version of a file that contains the search texts.

 # Usage